ivust/blog/_posts/2015-06-15-Slowness-learning.md

 After showing 2.56 million images (256 iterations of 10 batches of 1000 image each) the receptive fieds in conv1 looked like this:

 ![]({{ site.url }}{{ site.baseurl }}/images/slowness_iter256.png)

+The noticable problems with these receptive fields are the absence of diagonal-like filters and high-spatial-frequency filters.

 We also tried different labels assignments (for a given label finding an movie which prdocues highest activation, for example) and different number of labels (100 and 500), but the results were not any better.